 It is hard to find a job when it comes to newcomers; I always have the positive thinking and try to stay optimistic.
-I think that if anyone works harder and tries his/her best will get what he/she requires.
+I think that if anyone works harder and tries their best, they will get what they strive for.
 It is only a matter of time.

-One thing I did is to start calling the employers to show my interest to work with them.
-This was done after I applied to a job opening through their company’s website.
+One thing I did after my arrival, I called the employers I wanted to work for to show my interest to work with them.
+I did this after I applied for a job opening through their company’s website.
 This action is important to show the interest and the willingness to work with them.
-Sometimes I just requested to go and meet with the HR and the technical people to tell them about my background and experience if they had time.
+Sometimes I just asked to go and meet with the HR and the technical people, to tell them about my background and experience if they had time.

-- Utilizing the pre-arrival services is an important step.
+- Using the pre-arrival services is an important step.

-- Communicate with the related pre-arrival settlement services within the province you are moving to soon after receiving your pre-arrival service letter from IRCC.
+- Communicate with the pre-arrival settlement services within the province you are moving to, as soon as you receive your pre-arrival service letter from IRCC.
 It is free of charge and provided for a reason for newcomers.

-- Take the SOPA courses; it is very important in order to smooth the road in front of you once you are in Canada.
+- Take the SOPA courses; it is very important to help to smooth the road in front of you once you are in Canada.

-- Try to find friends and seek their advice even for the flights and the best timing to arrive and where to stay in the new city you intend to live in.
+- Try to find friends and seek their advice, even to know when to book your flights and the best timing to arrive, and where to stay in the new city you intend to live in.